1918 School Programs at the Rosenwald School

 Request Your Class Trip Today!

 Please fill out the Field Trip Request Form below to request a date and/or information for a field trip.
 A member of our education department will contact you to confirm your reservation and details.
-You can also download a copy of our request form and education menu here.

 • Trip Information